© Crown copyright 2021

 9.6 Available data

-Not all data is available for all countries.
-For Scotland and Northern Ireland data is not available at regional or county level.
+- Scotland and Northern Ireland data is not available at regional or county level

 9.7 Differences between the Search the UK House Price Index tool and the data tables

-The Search the UK House Price Index tool allows customers to produce printable reports derived from the House Price Index data.
-The reports can also be downloaded in CSV or Turtle formats, and the SPARQL query generated in the background viewed.
-Real-time preview allows search options covering average prices, indices, sales volumes and property types ranging from January 1995 to the most recent available data to be changed easily.
+The Search the UK House Price Index tool allows customers to produce downloadable reports derived from the House Price Index data.
+The reports can be downloaded in CSV or Turtle formats, and the SPARQL query generated in the background can be viewed.
+Real-time preview allows search options covering average prices, indices, sales volumes and property types from 1968 to the latest available data to be easily changed.

 10. Calendar release dates

-Publication dates for the next 11 months UK House Price Index (HPI).
+10.1 Publication dates for the UK House Price Index (HPI)